 AU Accolades!
 Celebrating awards and achievements of our community

-A roundup of achievements by Athabasca University faculty, team members, learners, and alumni
+A roundup of awards and achievements by Athabasca University faculty, staff, students, and alumni

 At Athabasca University (AU), we find inspiration in our students’ journeys toward reaching their highest potential so they can help transform the communities in which they live and serve.
 We are equally proud of the work of our researchers, who are tackling important challenges in our communities and beyond, and of the efforts of all team members who support AU’s mission.

 Do you know a member of the AU community who deserves a high five?
 Submit an accolade!

 December and January accolades!

 Two members of the Athabasca University (AU) community have been honoured with Queen Elizabeth II Platinum Jubilee Medals.

 Dr. Shabnam Inanloo Dailoo, associate dean of strategic initiatives in the Faculty of Humanities and Social Sciences, received the medal for her ongoing commitment to advancing heritage conservation education in Alberta.
 Dailoo is director of AU’s Heritage Resources Management program and the Historical Resources Intern program.
 Alberta Culture Minister Jason Luan nominated Dailoo and presented her with the medal.